 Dedicated to the functional preservation of limbs, the limb preservation specialists on our medical staff combine skill, expertise, and advanced technology to assess your situation and tailor an individualized treatment approach.
 Our multidisciplinary team coordinates with you and your physician to save your limb and to prevent further issues.

-The specialists on The Heart Hospital Baylor Denton medical staff are experts in advanced limb preservation techniques including:
+The specialists on Baylor Scott & White The Heart Hospital – Denton medical staff are experts in advanced limb preservation techniques including:

-To learn more about the Comprehensive Wound & Vascular Care Center at The Heart Hospital Baylor Denton, please call 940.220.0887.
+To learn more about the Comprehensive Wound Center at Baylor Scott & White Heart – Denton, please call 940.220.0887.

 Physicians are members of the medical staff at one of Baylor Scott & White Health's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Denton or Baylor Scott & White Health.